aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

         # inner_state_2
         print("hook")
         # This is the code that makes the handing of this event a hook,
-        # or an event which causes
-        # code to run without causing a state transition.
-Here we tell the
+        # or an event which causes  code to run without causing a
-        # event processor to stop searching.
+        # state transition.
+Here we tell the event processor to stop searching.

         # So imagine that we were in the inner_state_2 and a 'Hook' event was
         # sent to the chart, the above code would run and the chart would remain
         # in the inner_state_2 state.
-This is possible because of the code in our else
-        # clauses.
         status = return_status.HANDLED
       else:
-        # we specifically write what our outer state function is, since there
+        # We specifically write what our outer state function is, since there
         # isn't one for outer_state, we use the special `top` attribute of the
         # active object to indicate to the event processor that we are at the
         # outermost state of our design.